Insurance transcriptionists transcribe insurance-related information. The transcribed documents then become part of the insurance records.

 Qualifications vary depending on the type of recordings you’re transcribing and whom you’re working for.

-For example, transcribing recorded statements doesn’t require any special training but some employers prefer to hire transcriptionists who have completed training in insurance, legal or medical transcription.
+For example, transcribing recorded statements doesn’t require any special training.
+Some employers prefer to hire transcriptionists who have completed training in insurance, legal or medical transcription.
 Others may require an associate’s degree, completion of a certification program or coursework in insurance or legal matters.

-Financial terms will often come up in insurance recordings.
-To become familiar with financial terms, you can go to your local library and read financial books or business magazines like Business Week.
-You can also listen to financial TV channels like MSBNBC or Bloomberg.
+Insurance recordings may include financial terms.
+To become familiar with financial terms, you can read financial books or business magazines like Business Week and listen to financial TV channels like MSBNBC or Bloomberg.

 As for any transcription, you must be a fast, accurate typist, a good speller, and have a good grasp of proper punctuation.
-You have to have a minimum typing speed of 45 words per minute.
+You have to have a minimum typing speed of 45 words per minute (faster is better).
 Hearing acuity, good listening skills and accuracy are important.
-You will be transcribing exactly what people are saying, including bad grammar so grammar doesn’t matter for this type of transcription.
+You will be transcribing exactly what people are saying, including bad grammar.

-Pay varies depending on the type of transcription work you’ll do and your experience.
+Pay varies depending on the type of transcription work and your experience.

 There is a lot of work in insurance transcription and the pay is higher than many other types of general transcription work.